 Enriching of the data model and new functionality associated with enrolment

-The new entity Employer will be incorporated in the data model of IMIS-see Figure 1.
+The new entity Employer will be incorporated in the data model of openIMIS-see Figure 1.
 The entity Employer stands for employers in the narrow meaning and also for any groups, associations etc. that can be covered by an insurance product as whole.
-Groups represented by the entity Employer differ to the groups represented by the entity Family as are known from the current version of IMIS.
+Groups represented by the entity Employer differ to the groups represented by the entity Family as are known from the current version of openIMIS.
 Groups represented by the entity Family are identified with an insuree in the position Head of Family/Group whereas groups represented by the entity Employer exist independently to any of its insurees. .

-Figure 1 Adjusted data model of IMIS (part insurees and policies)
+Figure 1 Adjusted data model of openIMIS (part insurees and policies)

 Verbally, an employer resides in a village (a location at the lowest level).
 It can have one or several insurees (employees).
 Employees are at the same time members of their families.
 Employees of an employer can be covered by one or several policies assigned to the employer.
 An employee can be associated with several employers (e.g. he/she can have several employments).
 Several members of a family can be associated with one or several employers.
 An enrolment officer can be associated with an employer.
 Such enrolment officer can be regarded as a representative of an insurer at the employer.

-An employer has the following attributes in IMIS:
+An employer has the following attributes in openIMIS: